ZrozLOL/Zaba/README.md

  pring "After waiting hi!"
 stop:Program - stopping program
 clear:Console - clears console
-func - don't working, it's still in dev return - the usual "return" is no different from the others
+func Zaba() [pring "Hello"] - make a function return - the usual "return" is no different from the others

+Check Projects file, and try to